telerik/ajax-docs/controls/grid/data-editing/how-to/customizing-the-appearance-of-auto-generated-action-buttons.md

 ---
 title: Customizing the Appearance of Auto-generated Action Buttons
-page_title: Customizing the Appearance of Auto-generated Action Buttons | UI for ASP.NET AJAX Documentation
+page_title: Customizing the Appearance of Auto-generated Action Buttons | RadGrid for ASP.NET AJAX Documentation
 description: Customizing the Appearance of Auto-generated Action Buttons
 slug: grid/data-editing/how-to/customizing-the-appearance-of-auto-generated-action-buttons
 tags: customizing,the,appearance,of,auto-generated,action,buttons